STEVE INSKEEP, Host:

 LAUREN SOMMER: For nearly 100 years, John Fiscalini's family has run this dairy farm in California's Central Valley.

-Mr. JOHN FISCALINI (Dairy farmer): This is a free-stall barn, you know, which holds about 700 milking cows.
+JOHN FISCALINI: This is a free-stall barn, you know, which holds about 700 milking cows.

 SOMMER: This morning, those cows are calmly chewing on breakfast.

-Mr. DAVE WARNER (Director, Permit Services, San Joaquin Valley Air Pollution Control District): It's not an unusual thing to hear from any industry that we're asking to spend money to control pollutants.
+DAVE WARNER: It's not an unusual thing to hear from any industry that we're asking to spend money to control pollutants.

 SOMMER: Dave Warner works for one of those agencies, the San Joaquin Valley Air Pollution Control District.
 He says air pollution here is consistently higher than federal law allows and asthma rates are among the state's highest.
 And although California has set some ambitious climate change goals, he says those goals shouldn't come at the cost of air quality.